aedera/anc2vec/README.md

 ## Datasets

-These are the main datasets used in the experiments of the study:
+These are the main datasets used in the experiments of the study where anc2vec is proposed:

 * [Ancestors dataset](https://drive.google.com/file/d/1fgK50TNg5nrade22SwmqZYOeAxgPHIHY/view?usp=sharing)
 * [Protein function dataset](https://drive.google.com/file/d/1eokaKj20tbFTn9jexQXIkONqwHeiBGS-/view?usp=sharing)